-The American Civil Liberties Union of Tennessee and the American Civil Liberties Union Foundation of Tennessee
+The ACLU of Tennessee and the ACLU of Foundation Tennessee

-The American Civil Liberties Union of Tennessee and the American Civil Liberties Union Foundation of Tennessee are separate organizations that are each engaged in the same mission of defending the rights guaranteed under the U.S. Constitution, including First Amendment freedoms, equality, privacy rights and fundamental fairness.
-To learn more about the American Civil Liberties Union of Tennessee and the American Civil Liberties Union Foundation of Tennessee and the different activities carried on by each organization, click this link.
+The ACLU of Tennessee (Union) and its affiliated organization, the ACLU Foundation of Tennessee (Foundation), are separate organizations that are each engaged in the same mission of defending the rights guaranteed under the U.S. Constitution, including First Amendment freedoms, equality, privacy rights, and fundamental fairness.
+Learn more about the Union and Foundation and the different activities carried on by each organization.

 Online Privacy Statement & Information You Voluntarily Submit to the ACLU of Tennessee Site

-Please review our Online Privacy Statement, which is part of this User Agreement and describes how we handle any personally identifying information about ACLU of Tennessee Site users, including information you voluntarily submit to the ACLU of Tennessee Site.
+Please review our Online Privacy Statement, which is part of this User Agreement and describes how we handle any personal information about ACLU of Tennessee Site users, including information you provide directly to the ACLU of Tennessee Site.
 By providing such information, you hereby acknowledge and agree to ACLU of Tennessee’s treatment of such information as described in the Online Privacy Statement.

-Copyright [2013 or other year indicated] American Civil Liberties Union of Tennessee
+Copyright [2021 or other year indicated] ACLU of Tennessee.

 - a complete description of the ACLU of Tennessee Content requested, such as the URL of the web page that contains the ACLU of Tennessee Content, a description of the sections or paragraphs that will be distributed, and, where applicable, the title and date of the ACLU of Tennessee Content;